 If you support homeschool sports access, VaHomeschoolers encourages you to get involved!
 Sports access will become a reality for Virginia’s homeschooling families only if enough people show that this issue is important to them!

 Here are some steps you can take

 - Plan a trip to Richmond!
-Attend hearings or the 2013 homeschool sports access bills in the General Assembly.
+Attend hearings on the 2014 homeschool sports access bill in the General Assembly.
 Observing our government in action is an educational field trip for kids of all ages – maybe you’d even like to plan to carpool with friends!
 Having a large number of supporters present during hearings is very helpful.